-To do this you need to either connect some jumper cables from your RC receiver to the RPi GPIO pins and then do the same for your steering servo and motor controller (it's a little fiddly but works fine) or use our forthcoming Donkeycar RC Hat, which is plug and play and includes other nice stuff like a OLED screen, a fan, encoder support and even an e-stop option (like a remote kill switch) if you happen to have a 3Ch (or more) RC transmitter.
+To do this you need to either connect some jumper cables from your RC receiver to the RPi GPIO pins and then do the same for your steering servo and motor controller (it's a little fiddly but works fine) or use our Donkeycar RC Hat (shown above), which is plug and play and includes other nice stuff like a OLED screen, a fan, encoder support and even an e-stop option (like a remote kill switch) if you happen to have a 3Ch (or more) RC transmitter.

 You can use the GPIO pins for RC input, output or both.
 In the case of RC input, the RC controller replaces a bluetooth joystick.
 In the case of RC output, it replaces the I2C servo driver board.

 The easiest way to connect RC is via the custom "hat" that we've designed (see above).
 But if you're doing it yourself, follow this wiring guide.
 It's a bit of a forest of jumper cables if you're doing both input and output, but remember that you only have to connect one ground and V+ cable to the RC reciever (on any channel), rather than one for every channel.

 Also note the the RC receiver should be connected to the 3.3v pins, while the output servo and motor controller are connected to the 5v pins.

 Warning: The RC receiver PWM signal is generated from the receiver input voltage, so connecting the RC receiver to 5V or even 6V from the ESC will fry the RPi!